GiovanniZambiasi/Gios_OpenGL/README.md

 - [ ] View Culling
 - [ ] Batch Rendering
 - [ ] Add fullscreen support
+- [ ] Make scenes dynamic so that the dev can run the application with a custom scene class
 - [ ] 3D?

 ## Fixes
 - [X] Fix projection when res changed in runtime
 - [ ] Add libs for 64bit OpenGL
+- [ ] Fix scaling so 1x1 represents more screen space

 ## Refactors
 - [X] Input system to be broken down into device manager and action manager
 - [ ] Window to be abstracted and contain a reference to an interface (``IWindowBackend`` or so) of a concrete implementation (GLFW)
 - [ ] Renderer to have an extra layer of abstraction to allow for other rendering apis
 - [ ] Separate App funcionality (Window, WindowSize, Application, etc..) from the api core (Transform, Vector, Math, etc..)
+  - [ ] Move "ECS" into core namespace